azamsharp/azamsharp.github.io/_posts/2026-05-26-building-a-custom-data-store-in-swiftdata.md

 - [JSON Store](https://gist.github.com/azamsharpschool/d66674a274e9a80825e5189c263ef235)
 - [Text Store](https://gist.github.com/azamsharpschool/c50a0a6e2b4870102fef62c234a91b42)

+### Support

+If you enjoyed this chapter and would like to continue learning more about SwiftUI, SwiftData, architecture, and full stack Swift development, make sure to check out the resources available on [AzamSharp School](https://azamsharp.school).

+AzamSharp School includes books, video courses, workshops, and practical tutorials focused on building real world applications using SwiftUI and modern Apple frameworks.
+Topics include SwiftUI architecture, SwiftData, testing, server side Swift, machine learning, and much more.

+You can also find additional articles, videos, and source code examples at [AzamSharp School](https://azamsharp.school).

 ### Conclusion
 Building a custom SwiftData store may seem complicated at first, but once you understand the role of snapshots, identifiers, and the DataStore protocol, the overall architecture becomes much easier to reason about.
 SwiftData handles the difficult parts like observation, change tracking, relationships, and rebuilding live model objects, while your custom store focuses only on persistence.